Kirui-Brian/file_metadata_analyser/PROJECT_SUMMARY.md

-# 🎓 File Metadata Analyzer - Project Complete!
+# 🎓 File Metadata Analyser - Project Complete!

 ## ✅ Project Status: READY FOR USE

-Your comprehensive File Metadata Analyzer project has been successfully created!
+Your comprehensive File Metadata Analyser project has been successfully created!

 ---